lightxlamp/React_way_of_samurai/notes.md

 8) CRA = Create React App in docs
 9) Using usual <a href="/profile">Profile</a> leads to page reloading.
 So for links we should use <NavLink to="/profile">Profile</NavLink> instead
 10) UI - React.
 BLL (Business logic layer) - Redux
+11) Simply, BrowserRouter syncs the UI with the current URL in your browser, This is done by the means of HTML-5 History API.
+On the other hand, HashRouter uses the Hash part of your URL to sync

 ### Links
 1) CSS Evolution: From CSS, SASS, BEM, CSS Modules to Styled Components - https://medium.com/@perezpriego7/css-evolution-from-css-sass-bem-css-modules-to-styled-components-d4c1da3a659b